Daniele Dessena

-Daniele Dessena (born 10 May 1987) is an Italian professional footballer who plays as a midfielder for club Olbia.
+Daniele Dessena (born 10 May 1987) is an Italian professional football coach and former player.

 Club career

 Parma

 Dessena began his football career in the youth ranks of Parma and made his official debut in the first team on 27 February 2005 against Lazio.
 This season also made his debut in the UEFA Cup on 24 February 2005, in a 2–0 win against VfB Stuttgart.
-During the 2005–06 season he scored 3 goals in 17 games.
-During the 2006–07 season Dessena became one of the star players at Parma, he made 34 Serie A appearances scoring 2 goals, he also scored 2 goals in 6 games during the UEFA Cup campaign.
+During the 2005–06 season, he scored 3 goals in 17 games.
+During the 2006–07 season, Dessena became one of the star players at Parma.
+He made 34 Serie A appearances, scoring two goals, and also scored two goals in 6 games during the UEFA Cup campaign.

-The 2007–08 season, Dessena played in 28 Serie A games for Parma.
-In total he played 101 games for Parma in all competitions scoring 7 goals in the Emilian shirt.
+In the 2007–08 season, Dessena played in 28 Serie A games for Parma.
+In total, he played 101 games for Parma in all competitions, scoring seven goals in the Emilian shirt.

 Sampdoria and Cagliari

-In the summer of 2008 Dessena arrived at U.C.
+In the summer of 2008, Dessena arrived at U.C.
 Sampdoria for a €4 million transfer fee.
 He made his debut on 31 August in a 1–1 draw against Inter Milan.
 On 23 October 2008, he scored his first goal for Sampdoria against Partizan Belgrade in the group stage of the UEFA Cup.
 He also scored a brace for Sampdoria in a 5–0 victory against Reggina on 9 May 2009.
 He made 25 appearances and scored two goals during his first season at the club.

 On 31 August 2009, he joined fellow Serie A side Cagliari.
-On 27 September, he scored his first goal for Cagliari in the game against his former team Parma.
-He scored again on 18 October against Catania and 14 March 2010 against Genoa.
+On 27 September, he scored his first goal for Cagliari in the game against his former team, Parma.
+He scored again on 18 October against Catania and on 14 March 2010 against Genoa.

 On 25 June 2010, he was re-signed by Sampdoria after being brought back to the club by his former Parma Manager Domenico Di Carlo.
 Despite playing in a UEFA Champions League qualifier game for Sampdoria during the 2010–11 season, Sampdoria had to settle for a place in the UEFA Europa League after failing to progress to the group stages.
-Dessena made 6 appearances for Sampdoria during the Europa League campaign.
-However, the Serie A season ended in relegation to Serie B, Dessena stayed with the club in Serie B making 8 appearances during the first half of the 2011–12 season.
+Dessena made six appearances for Sampdoria during the Europa League campaign.
+However, the Serie A season ended in relegation to Serie B. Dessena stayed with the club in Serie B, making eight appearances during the first half of the 2011–12 season.